Eight Ways to Strengthen Controls Management in 2022

 Strategy 4: Uphold Consistent Quality Controls

-Quality controls ensure that a company’s product or services stay at the desired level.
-Some companies use software to analyze product output electronically, or they might enable a quality controls staff to analyze products prior to release.
-Quality standards will differ by company, and while some require zero defects before shipment, others are comfortable releasing items that have small flaws.
-Whatever your company’s quality control standards are, it’s important that they are consistently maintained and upheld across the entire organization.
+Quality controls ensure a company’s product or services stay at the desired level in order to maintain customer satisfaction.
+Some companies use software to analyze product output electronically, or they might enable quality control staff to analyze products prior to release.
+Quality standards will differ by company, and while some require zero defects before shipment, others are comfortable releasing items with small flaws.
+Whatever your company’s quality control standards are, it’s important the standards are consistently maintained and upheld across the entire organization.

 Strategy 5: Oversee Thorough Team Training

-One key aspect of maintaining proper controls management is ensuring that team members at all levels are aware of controls they need to follow and comply with.
-Employees need clear direction on controls management procedures so that they understand their role in the process, and can help the company maintain compliance with controls.
-For example, if a company institutes a security control of locking laptops when left in an open workspace, but haven’t ensured that employees are aware of the control, then laptops may be left unlocked, becoming an easy target for theft.
-The security control of locking a laptop is in place, but without employee awareness and commitment to consistently following the procedure, then the control itself is completely ineffective.
-It’s important that employees throughout the entire company are trained on proper procedures so that they are following the controls that are put in place.
+One key aspect of maintaining proper controls management is ensuring team members at all levels are aware of controls they need to comply with and follow.
+Employees need clear direction on controls management procedures so they understand their role in the process and can help the company maintain compliance with controls.
+It’s important employees throughout the entire company are trained on proper procedures so they are following the controls that are put in place.
+A cadence of annual training on security controls and procedures is recommended.

 Strategy 6: Optimize Data Measurement Systems

-In the era of big data, there’s a lot of facts and figures out there.
+In the era of big data, there are a lot of facts and figures out there.
 Using data measurement systems to determine what information is important to your business is the beginning.
 Then, layering controls on top of data measurement is key to controls management.
 If a measurement system includes financial targets, for example, a controls management tool can be created to automatically flag areas that are performing below expectations.
-That controls management tool can then help leadership teams know where and when to step in and help departments reach their goals.
+The controls management tool can then help leadership teams in decision-making and when to step in and help departments reach their goals.

 Strategy 7: Follow Data Retention Guidelines